Art Dubai

 Art Dubai (آرت دبي) is an international art fair that takes place every March in Dubai.
 Founded in 2007, Art Dubai is a major platform for art from the Middle East, North Africa and South Asia.
-Each year, the fair features a globally diverse lineup of over 90 galleries from more than 40 different countries.

-Art Dubai attracted over 30,000 visitors in 2019, including UAE-based, regional and international collectors, curators, patrons, and nearly 100 visiting museums and institutions.
-Alongside its gallery halls, Art Dubai's extensive programming includes commissioned artists’ and curators’ projects, residencies, education initiatives and the Global Art Forum.
+Art Dubai attracted over 30,000 visitors in 2025, including UAE-based, regional and international collectors, curators, patrons, and nearly 100 visiting museums and institutions.
+The fair's programming includes commissioned artists’ and curators’ projects, residencies, education initiatives and the Global Art Forum.